rawdasherif119/foodics-code-challange/README.md

 After Installing, take a copy for .env.example to .env and fill out the system database connection

+(Note please configure queue configuration in you project to send email, beacuse mail use (ShouldQueue))

 1 -
 ```sh
 composer install